luciankt/chopchat/README.md

 - These follow the [standard Minecraft color codes](https://htmlcolorcodes.com/minecraft-color-codes/) with `&` as the prefix.
 - For example, `&6&lCat &r&nDog &aBird` will look like:
 - ![Alt text](image-1.png)
+### Ban-Evasion Prevention
+- Accounts which attempt to join and are disconnected due to being banned will be redundantly banned by IP and username.
+- This ensures that players are doubly-banned by both IP and username, and makes it more difficult to evade with additional accounts or VPNs.
+- This should be paired with the modified ban command defined in commands.yml, and moderators should use /ban for all bans, not /ban-ip or /minecraft:ban.
+- See commands.yml file for reference.

 ---